AndyTsangChun/CS231n/README.md

 # CS231n
-CS231n Convolutional Neural Networks for Visual Recognition These are my backups of the practice exercise on CS231n materials.
+CS231n Convolutional Neural Networks for Visual Recognition<br>
+These are my backups of the practice exercise on CS231n materials.<br>
-Since I was new to numpy and running through these exercise in a rush, some of them were not my original work.
+Since I was new to numpy and running through these exercise in a rush, some of them were not my original work.<br>
 Credit to: Cthorey (https://github.com/cthorey/CS231)

 Set up Notes: